mansoor1998/mansoor1998/README.md

 ### Hi there 👋

 - 🔭 I have 2 years of professional experience in DotNet Core | Angular | React | Node JS
-- 🌱 I’m currently doing my Masters in Computer Science with focus area of Machine Learning
+- 🌱 I’m currently doing my Masters in Computer Science with focus area in Machine Learning
 - 📫 How to reach me: @mansoor1998
 - 😎 <a href="https://mansoor1998.github.io/portfolio" target="_blank">portfolio</a>
 <!-- - 👯 I’m looking to collaborate on ... -->